 Once you arrive

 Langara is required to report to the IRCC on your continued enrolment and academic status.

-In your first week at Langara bring a copy of your study permit and proof of valid medical insurance to the IE Office.
+In your first week at Langara bring a copy of your valid study permit to the IE Office.

 All study permit holders must actively pursue studies while in Canada.
 For students at Langara, this means you must be registered in 9 or more credits.